singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 The "ambiguous" bottles from day 9 will always map to different values on day 10.
 The logic is:

 - If Day  3-> 10's test reveals a new test result, "unshift" this value to derive the third digit.
 - Otherwise, we know that the third digit equals either the first digit or the second digit and that the third digit, when shifted, still equals either the first digit or the second digit.
-Therefore, wejust need to figure out whether the first digit "shifts" into the second digit or the other way around.
+Therefore, we just need to figure out whether the first digit "shifts" into the second digit or the other way around.
 In the former  case, the third digit equals the first digit.
 In the latter case, the third digit equals the second digit.

 Implementing this requires some careful work to prevent bugs.